C242-PS313-LeafWatch/.github/profile/README.md

 Android Studio: Development environment for building the app.
 Kotlin: Programming language for app development.

+## Documentation
+### Machine learning
+#### Plant Disease Detection
+This model is designed to identify plant diseases from images using transfer learning technique.
+By analyzing patterns, textures, and visual symptoms in plant images, the model provides accurate diagnoses of 38 possible classification.

+#### model details
+Architecture: using MobilenetV3Large as our base model and adding our own Dense layers for efficent image classification
+Dataset: Trained on a large image dataset of 38 different plant diseases found in kaggle

 ## Group Members
 1. Muhammad zharfan
 2. Muhammad Arfian Praniza